 Sampling Frequency Justification: Sampling and reporting frequencies were reduced from monthly to quarterly.
-Due to the low design flow of the facility and consistency amongst effluent data, the Department has found the permittee eligible for reduced monitoring frequencies.
+Discharge monitoring data submitted by the permittee shows that operations at the facility have been consistent and have low variability.
+Therefore, the Department has found the permittee eligible for reduced monitoring frequencies.
 The permit is still protective of water quality.
-Sampling for E. coli is set at quarterly per 10 CSR 20-7.015(9)(D)7.C.
+Weekly sampling is required for E. coli, per 10 CSR 20-7.015(9)(D)7.A.